Magazine

 AA

 A cool winter morning dawns in Guatemala as Rabbi Yosef Garmon, the Chief Rabbi of the country, navigates the winding alleys of Antigua.
-According to the details he received, an ancient central church at the end of the Christian quarter on Oriente Street contains notable Jewish symbols – the menorah and other elements from the Tabernacle.
+According to the information he received, an ancient central church at the end of the Christian quarter on Oriente Street contains notable Jewish symbols, including a menorah and other elements reminiscent of the Tabernacle.

 Rabbi Garmon moves briskly through the maze-like streets.
-After crossing the main roads and passing the colorful houses, he finally stands before the old church.
-He spends several moments there when two priests in black robes approach.
-Suddenly, they stop at the entrance, raise their arms, and kiss the top of the right-hand doorpost, where Rabbi Garmon spots a mezuzah hidden among the sculpted stones.
+After crossing the main roads and passing rows of colorful houses, he finally reaches the old church.
+He pauses there for several moments when two priests in black robes approach.
+Suddenly, they stop at the entrance, raise their arms, and kiss the top of the right-hand doorpost.
+At that moment, Rabbi Garmon notices a mezuzah hidden among the sculpted stones.

 Encouraged, he edges closer.
-Hearing the priests murmur, he is stunned to catch them quoting the verse: 'Utterly detest it and utterly abhor it, for it is an object of scorn.'
+As he listens to the priests murmuring, he is stunned to hear them quoting the verse: “Utterly detest it and utterly abhor it, for it is an object of scorn.”

 Rabbi Yosef GarmonRabbi Yosef Garmon